RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/fabrication_considerations_for_3D_printing.md

 - Place the component at the center of the printing base

 ## 6. Material
 The choice of material can be crucial for designing 3D printed materials.
-Here we discuss about the two most widely used materials for 3D printing.
+Here we discuss the two most widely used materials for 3D printing.

 ### PLA
 PLA (Polylactic Acid) is one of the two most commonly used desktop 3D printing filaments.
 It is the "default" recommended material for many desktop 3D printers, and with good reason - PLA is useful in a broad range of printing applications, has the virtue of being both odorless and low-warp, and does not require a heated bed.